JamesHawkinss/blog.squeezebox.xyz/_posts/2019-09-07-year-10-has-begun.md

 I honestly can't get my head around the fact that the holidays were nearly 7 weeks long and it felt like it flew by.
 Seriously, 7 weeks is not a long time when you're actually enjoying yourself.

-I haven't been writing any blog posts recently because I really didn't do much towards the end of
+I haven't been writing any blog posts recently because I really didn't do much towards the end of the holidays.

 #### My first week